slhck/slhck.github.io/_posts/2026-06-29-writing-simple.md

 ## Conclusion

 I presented a few guidelines here that I try to follow when writing.
-They are not hard rules, and this post is definitely not a perfect example in terms of following all of them.
+They are not set in stone, and this post is definitely not a perfect example in terms of following all of them.
 However, I hope they are useful to my readers.
 If you have any other guidelines that you typically follow, let me know.
 I'd be happy to hear them.